FrenzelGmbH/qlik/ADMIN/DEV/01 Dataloader/README.md

 STORE $(varTableName) INTO "$(PATH_DATASTAGING)$(varTableName).qvd" (qvd);

+IF _DEBUG = 0 THEN
+  DROP TABLE $(varTableName);
+END IF;

 Let varNoRecords = NoOfRows(varTableName);
-Let msgLogFile = 'Die Tabelle ' & varTableName & ' wurde mit ' & varNoRecords & ' geladen.';
+Let msgLogFile = 'The Table ' & varTableName & ' has been loaded with ' & varNoRecords & ' rows.';

 //hier schreiben wir einen Kommentar in ein LogFile CALL Qvc.Log(msgLogFile,'INFO');